 There are two main types of flushing mechanisms: the siphon and the dump valve.

-Siphons have been used for many years in the UK as the means of flushing the toilet.
+Siphons have been used for many years in the UK as a means of flushing the toilet.
 They work with the use of a lever or pull chain.
 When this is pushed a small amount of water is forced over the siphon in the cistern, which creates inertia that draws the rest of the water along with it and flushes the toilet.
 They are very effective with high levels of water in the cistern but become less efficient as the water level falls.

-In the past toilet cisterns originally contained 12 litres of water, then 9 litres and now 6 litres for a full flush and 3 litres for a half flush.
-People who now have a 6 litre flushing siphon type toilet often complain that they have to flush the toilet twice to get it to work.
+In the past toilet cisterns originally contained 12 litres of water, then 9 litres, and now 6 litres for a full flush and 3 litres for a half flush.
+People who now have a 6-litre flushing siphon-type toilet often complain that they have to flush the toilet twice to get it to work.

-In recent years dump valves were not allowed in the UK, but with the advent of new legislation they are now fitted in most new toilets.
+In recent years dump valves were not allowed in the UK, but with the advent of new legislation, they are now fitted in most new toilets.
 The dump valve works by means of a push button, either a single or a double one.
 As you press the button it lifts a valve that instantly releases all the water down through the toilet.
 This makes this type of flushing mechanism very effective with low levels of water.

 Bidets are not that common in the UK and Ireland as we are not normally raised to use them.
-However for those that do have and use them there are a few points to consider.
+However, for those that do have and use them, there are a few points to consider.

-For a bidet to work effectively they have to be fitted next to a toilet-not at the other side of the room or several feet away.
+For a bidet to work effectively, they have to be fitted next to a toilet-not at the other side of the room or several feet away.